 - Motivational interviewing (MI)

-- Adventure Therapy
+- Adventure therapy

-- Experiential Therapy
+- Experiential therapy

-- Wilderness Therapy
+- Wilderness therapy

-All of this occurs on one of our peaceful, natural campuses, under the guidance of our highly-trained and caring treatment professionals.
+We believe in treating the individual holistically, in a way that is tailored to your own dynamic personality and life.
+All of this treatment occurs on one of our peaceful, natural campuses, under the guidance of our highly-trained and caring treatment professionals.